Membership Organizations for Counseling & Psychology Professionals

 - The American Psychological Association (APA) is the largest scientific and professional organization representing psychology in the United States.
 APA is the world’s largest association of psychologists, with more than 154,000 researchers, educators, clinicians, consultants, and students as its members.
 APA’s mission is to advance the creation, communication, and application of psychological knowledge to benefit society and improve people’s lives.

 - The American Academy of Clinical Psychology is an organization of Board Certified psychologists in the specialty of Clinical Psychology who have joined together to promote high quality services in Clinical Psychology, through encouraging high standards and ethical practice in the field.
-The Academy also provides member services, promotes the value and recognition of Board Certification in the specialty of Clinical Psychology, and encourages those qualified by training and experience to become candidates for Board Certification.
+The Academy also provides member services, promotes the value and recognition of Board Certification in the specialty of Clinical Psychology, and encourages those qualified to become candidates for Board Certification.

 - The Association of Psychological Science is a professional resource for the dispersing of psychological research.
 Its annual conventions feature the most important names in psychology, and a relatively inexpensive membership fee of $209 a year includes six of the highest rated and most cited journals in psychology globally.
 This is a great networking opportunity for students and alumni.